 Copper vs. Silver:

-Copper has long been the standard material for Speaker Cables Wires due to its excellent electrical conductivity and relatively low cost.
+Speaker Cables Wires due to its excellent electrical conductivity and relatively low cost.
 It is readily available, making it a practical choice for a wide range of audio enthusiasts.
 Copper cables come in various gauges, denoted by AWG (American Wire Gauge) ratings, with lower AWG numbers indicating thicker cables capable of carrying more current.

 On the other hand, silver is a superior conductor compared to copper, offering lower electrical resistance and better signal transmission properties.
 This can potentially result in cleaner, more detailed audio reproduction, especially in high-frequency ranges.
 However, silver is significantly more expensive than copper, making silver cables a premium option primarily sought after by audiophiles and professionals aiming for the utmost fidelity.